nguyenhphilip/pn-blog/content/poems/possibilities.md

 * I prefer the hell of questions to the hell of answers.
 * I prefer cats.
 * I prefer dogs unleashed.
-* I prefer the creased line of a Syzmborska
+* I prefer the creased line of a Szymborska
 * to the headline of a newspaper.
 * I prefer the thrill of knowing to the thrill of believing.
 * I prefer light eyes, since mine are dark.